 - Be aware of how you speak to your spouse.
 Make it clear that you love and value your spouse irrespective of how well they achieve.
 Perfectionism is often caused by expectations placed on a person by family members or friends.
 So it may not have been caused by you but you actions can still contribute[xvi].
 It may be that you are unwittingly — even innocently — reinforcing those perfectionistic beliefs.

-- Provide motivation to change.
+- Provide the motivation to change.
 Many perfectionists won’t see that they have a problem, thinking that everyone else just fails to meet their standards[xvii].
 So try to help them see how their attitudes are affecting you.

-- Also, make sure you look after your own self esteem.
-Understand that the constant criticism you receive from your spouse is not a reflection on you-it’s a problem with your spouse and how they see things[xviii].
+- Also, make sure you look after your own self-esteem.
+Understand that the constant criticism you receive from your spouse is not a reflection on you, it’s a problem with your spouse and how they see things[xviii].
 This is differentiation.

 - When dealing with socially prescribed perfectionism, learn to interpret your spouse’s requests and actions in a less absolute way: try to stop seeing them as unreasonable or demanding perfection so as not to become distressed or angered by them[xix].
 Learn to engage with your spouse more positively, rather than avoiding them or arguing whenever you perceive them as demanding perfection from you.